Pat Wictor: Some Part of the Truth (2013)

 The majority of Wictor's touring time in 2011 and 2012 was spent with Brother Sun.
 Their second album, Some Part of the Truth, was released on January 26, 2013, on their new label Brother Sun Music.
 The album was more heavily produced than their previous release, and brought on Grammy-winning producer Ben Wisch.
 Bassist Zev Katz, percussionist Joe Bonadio, and cellist Brian Sanders also contributed to the recording sessions.
 According to Wictor, "I see this new album as more atmospheric, textural, colorful, moody, evocative, and emotionally rich [than the debut]."
 The album was positively received.
-According to Rich Warren of WFMT in Chicago, "More polished than Brother Sun's initial effort, Some Part of Truth blends expressively riveting male harmonies with precise, equally sensitive guitar and keyboard talent into three personal journeys from deep within."
+According to Rich Warren of Chicago station WFMT, "More polished than Brother Sun's initial effort, Some Part of Truth blends expressively riveting male harmonies with precise, equally sensitive guitar and keyboard talent into three personal journeys from deep within."

 Some Part of the Truth was the No. 1 CD on the Folk-DJ chart for all of 2013, receiving the most play of any release, and "Lady of the Harbor" was the No. 1 song of the year.
 The CD debuted at No. 1 and remained there for two months, then spent another five consecutive months in the chart's Top-40.
 It also reached No. 2 on Sirius XM’s Americana Chart.
 The first track on the CD, "Lady of the Harbor," debuted at No. 1 on the Folk-DJ Chart, and in early 2014 was also included on the in-flight program for Lufthansa Airlines.

 Recent years

-As of 2014 Wictor continues to tour both on his own and with Brother Sun, and he has performed at festivals such as the Falcon Ridge Folk Festival, the Kerrville Folk Festival, and the Philadelphia Folk Festival.
-In 2017, he released his first solo album in eight years, This Is Absolutely Real: Visions and Versions of Phil Ochs, a cover album of Phil Ochs songs.
+As of 2014, Wictor continues to tour both on his own and with members of Brother Sun, and he has performed at festivals such as the Falcon Ridge Folk Festival, the Kerrville Folk Festival, and the Philadelphia Folk Festival.